yonigibbs/yaet/README.md

 - [ ] High scores (persisted to local storage)
 - [ ] Settings/preferences, e.g. keyboard bindings (persisted to local storage)
 - [ ] Add link to get to source code, etc.
+- [ ] Consolidate `id` fields used in messages/subscriptions/etc - put into a module and expose as opaque type?
+  (e.g. `PlayingModel.timerDropMessageId`, `HighlightAnimation.Id`, etc.)
 - [ ] Make UI responsive.
   - [ ] Buttons to use instead of keyboard for phones/tablets?
 - [ ] Improve Game Over animation - drop the "Game Over" message down from top of board (use SVG for this?)